MyBatis X Plugin

 Generated Table Name Doesn’t Match Expectations?

-MybatisX determines table names based on the following rules:
+MyBatisX determines the table name based on the following rules:

-- JPA annotations on the entity class, e.g.,
+- JPA annotation on the entity class, e.g.,

 @Table(name="t_user")

-. - mybatis-plus annotations on the entity class, e.g.,
+. - mybatis-plus annotation on the entity class, e.g.,

 @TableName("t_user")